Liberal democracy: Impact on economic growth

-21st-century academic studies have found that democratization is beneficial for national growth; however, the effect of democratization has not been studied as yet.
+21st-century academic studies have found that democratization is beneficial for national growth; to that end, however, the effect of democratization has not been studied as yet.
 The most common factors that determine whether a country's economy grows or not are the country's level of development and the educational level of its newly elected democratic leaders.
 As a result, there is no clear indication of how to determine which factors contribute to economic growth in a democratic country.
 There is also disagreement regarding how much credit the democratic system can take for this growth.
 One observation is that democracy became widespread only after the Industrial Revolution and the introduction of capitalism.
 On the other hand, the Industrial Revolution started in England, which was one of the most democratic nations for its time within its own borders, and yet this democracy was very limited and did not apply to the colonies, which contributed significantly to its wealth.

-Several statistical studies support the theory that a higher degree of economic freedom, as measured with one of the several Indices of Economic Freedom which have been used in numerous studies, increases economic growth and that this in turn increases general prosperity, reduces poverty and causes democratization.
-This is a statistical tendency and there are individual exceptions like Mali, which is ranked as "Free" by Freedom House but is a Least Developed Country, or Qatar, which arguably has the highest GDP per capita in the world but has never been democratic.
+Several statistical studies support the theory that a higher degree of economic freedom, as measured with one of the several Indices of Economic Freedom that have been used in numerous studies, increases economic growth and that this in turn increases general prosperity, reduces poverty and causes democratization.
+This is a statistical tendency and there are individual exceptions like Qatar, which arguably has the highest GDP per capita in the world but has never been democratic.
 There are also other studies suggesting that more democracy increases economic freedom, although a few find no or even a small negative effect.

-Some argue that economic growth due to its empowerment of citizens will ensure a transition to democracy in countries such as Cuba; however, other dispute this, and argue that even if economic growth has caused democratization in the past, it may not do so in the future.
+Some argue that economic growth due to its empowerment of citizens will ensure a transition to democracy in countries such as Cuba; other dispute this, and argue that even if economic growth has caused democratization in the past, it may not do so in the future.
 Dictators may now have learned how to have economic growth without this causing more political freedom.
 A high degree of oil or mineral exports is strongly associated with nondemocratic rule.
 This effect applies worldwide and not only to the Middle East.
-Dictators who have this form of wealth can spend more on their security apparatus and provide benefits which lessen public unrest.
+Dictators who have this form of wealth can spend more on their security apparatus and provide benefits that lessen public unrest.
 Also, such wealth is not followed by the social and cultural changes that may transform societies with ordinary economic growth.